dominikduda/vim_current_word/README.md

 ## Customization (values written here are defaults)

 ##### Enable/disable highlighting **only** in focused window:
-Setting this option to 0 will make the word highlight persist over window switches and even over focusing differen application window.
+Setting this option to 0 will make the word highlight persist over window switches and even over focusing different application window.
 ```vim
 let vim_current_word#highlight_only_in_focused_window = 1
 ```